kreeedit/FLAME/README.md

 - **Flexible Pattern Matching**: Identifies variant forms of formulaic expressions across different manuscript traditions
 - **Configurable Parameters**: Easily adjust analysis settings through command-line arguments
 - **Recursive File Processing**: Automatically processes all text files in a directory and its subdirectories
+- **TSV output**:  That shows the frequency of found similarities per document and lists the related documents.

 ## Installation